Marian Huja

-Marian Fernando Huja (born 5 August 1999) is a Portuguese professional footballer who plays as a centre-back for Liga I club Petrolul Ploiești.
+Marian Fernando Huja (born 5 August 1999) is a Portuguese professional footballer who plays as a centre-back for Ekstraklasa club Pogoń Szczecin.

 Club career

-Early career / HB Køge
+Early career and HB Køge

 Huja represented AC Cacém, Belenenses and Watford at junior level.

 In 2018, he signed his first professional contract after a successful try-out at Danish team HB Køge.
 He made his senior debut for the club on 29 July that year, in a 5–2 home win over FC Roskilde in the second league.

 Petrolul Ploiești

 On 26 September 2020, HB Køge announced that Huja was sold to Romanian Liga II side Petrolul Ploiești.
-He made his competitive debut on 18 October in a 2–1 away win over Comuna Recea, and on 25 November scored his first goal in a draw with Buzău.
+He made his competitive debut on 18 October in a 2–1 away win over Comuna Recea, and on 25 November scored his first goal in a 1–1 draw with Buzău.

+In the 2021–22 season, Huja totalled 28 appearances and one goal as Petrolul Ploiești won the Liga II championship.
+He made his Liga I debut by starting in a 0–1 home loss to Voluntari, on 18 July 2022.

+On 22 October 2023, roughly ten months after suffering an anterior cruciate ligament injury, Huja netted his first Liga I goal in a 3–1 away victory over Universitatea Craiova.
+Nine days later, he wore the captain armband and scored another header in a 2–0 defeat of Chindia Târgoviște in the group stage of the Cupa României.

+Pogoń Szczecin

+On 28 June 2025, Huja transferred to Polish club Pogoń Szczecin for a rumoured fee of €300,000 plus 20% interest.
+He scored his first goal on 26 July, heading a corner to level an eventual 4–1 Ekstraklasa home victory against Motor Lublin.

 Personal life

 Huja was born in Portugal to Romanian parents from Oaș Country, Transylvania.
+He holds Romanian nationality.